 The existing kitchen was an L-shape with very little counter space; not ideal for a family who loves to cook.
 The main components of the kitchen—dishwasher, wall oven, sink—shifted to one wall.
 This created enough space for an island and wrap-around pantry with full wall kitchen cabinet doors.

 “It’s amazing how much the wrap-around pantry holds,” explains Nadia.
 It acts as the other main kitchen wall.
 It can only fit cabinets up to 15 inches deep so they decided to install full-height, 15-inch upper cabinets.
 This allowed them to store copious amounts of pantry items and serving ware.

 Sally and Ross waited five years to fix up their two-bedroom apartment in Jackson Heights, Queens.
 They wanted to live in it for a while in order to make the best renovation plan.
 The couple was tired of trading off who got to cook in the kitchen.
 Two people couldn’t fit in the kitchen at once and the layout wasn’t functional.
 When the dishwasher was open, it blocked the fridge.
 Plus, storage was lacking.
 Sally had to get down on her hands and knees to search with a flashlight to find what was hiding in the lower cabinets.

-Sally and Ross turned to a vetted general contractor from Sweeten’s network for help.
-Together, they devised a plan to increase the functionality of the space, leaving their galley kitchen partially open to the living area.
+With their Sweeten contractor‘s help, they devised a plan to increase the functionality of the space, leaving their galley kitchen partially open to the living area.
 “I found myself gravitating toward kitchens that banked all the tall pantries with the fridges to one side,” says Sally.
 So, they moved the refrigerator outside the main cooking area, flanking it with tall pantries and kitchen wall cabinets.
 Inside they “hid” cleaning supplies as well as other everyday essentials.